krishnanlab/teaching/2019-fall_statgaps/README.md

 Check out some [recommended online preparatory materials](https://github.com/krishnanlab/teaching/tree/master/2019-fall_statgaps/Preparatory-materials.md) that you can use to refresh all these concetps.

-#### Course suggestions
+#### Course Suggestions
 * For introductory courses in statistics, please checkout a number of good ones offered in STT.
 Statistics at the level of STT 231 is strongly recommended.
 * If you would like introdocutory courses in programming (in R or Python) and in how to do statistical analysis in R or Python, please ckeckout CMSE 201 or CMSE 301-304.
 * Some background in introductory biology would also be nice, for instance LB 144 and 145 OR BS 161 and 162 OR BS 181H and 182H, or equivalent.

 ### Courve Survey
-Please fill-out the [course survey](https://docs.google.com/forms/d/e/1FAIpQLSdXveM43WpEoKSiCpc2DSSZd6pCE9PZg2KSwm00IngR9XMRPA/viewform?usp=sf_link) to help me know better understand your background, motivation, etc., and provide advice on whether this course is right for you.
+Please fill-out the [course survey](https://docs.google.com/forms/d/e/1FAIpQLSdXveM43WpEoKSiCpc2DSSZd6pCE9PZg2KSwm00IngR9XMRPA/viewform?usp=sf_link) to help me better understand your background, motivation, etc., and provide advice on whether this course is right for you.

 ## Instructor